aranvhout/OMSS_generator/tutorial.md

 ## Standard Rulesets

-The program also includes a set of 100 predefined rule–element combinations, organized into six difficulty levels ranging from *extremely easy* to *very advanced*.
+The program also includes a set of ~80 predefined rule–element combinations, organized into six difficulty levels ranging from *extremely easy* to *very advanced*.

 ### Difficulty Levels

 - **Extremely Easy**: All rules are set to `FULL_CONSTANT`.
 Every grid in the matrix is identical, so solving the puzzle only requires basic pattern copying.

 - **Very Easy**: All rules are set to `CONSTANT`.
-  Each row in the matrix is uniform, adding slight complexity.
-The participant must infer that the rules apply across rows.
+Every grid within a row is identical, requiring the participant to recognize row-wise patterns.

-- **Easy**: Exactly one rule is non-constant, introducing more complex relationships to solve.
+- **Easy**: One rule is non-constant, introducing more complex relationships.
 Arithmetic rules and number-based rules are still avoided (except for the `Line` element).
-  These puzzles consist of a single element.
+These puzzles consist of single elements.

 - **Moderate**: Multiple rules are combined.
-  Arithmetic rules may be present, as well as single rules for number attributes, angle progressions, and combinations of elements.
+Arithmetic rules may be present, along with single rules for number attributes, angle progressions, and combinations of elements.

-- **Advanced**: Arithmetic rules with non-constant aspects are included, along with triple-rule combinations, double-rule combinations for number progression and line elements, and multi-element puzzles with rules for each element.
+- **Advanced**: Puzzles include arithmetic rules with non-constant aspects and triple-rule combinations,.
+Moreover, there are double-rule combinations for number progressions, `Line` elements and multi-element puzzles.

-- **Very Advanced**: The most challenging puzzles.
+- **Very Advanced**: The most challenging puzzles, featuring the most difficult combinations of rules and elements.

 ------------------------------------------------------------------------